dpicca/spacy_dhtk/README.md

 ## Procedure
 The first step of the creation of this code was the division of the three code in the tree dataclasse mentionned previously.
 Then we created the methods which are the following :
 1. `Book`:
-The method `get_name()` : returns the name of the book then `get_lines()` divides the text in lines.
+    - `get_name` : returns the name of the book.
-The three following methods return a Dataframe and creates a csv file with an array of the informations :
+    - `get_lines()` divides the text into lines.
     - `spacy_pos_tagging()` : separates the text in words and give information about their grammatical or syntaxical features.
     - `spacy_get_dependencies()` : is a method that uses the NLP of the text and returns the dependencies between words in a book.
     - `spacy_df_pipe()` : is a method that returns entities of a text, giving informations that can be seen below on the screenshot.
 2. `Character` :
+    - `is_char` : Checks whether an entity, like a word, is tagged as a character.
+    - `count_char` : Counts the amount of characters in a given paragraph.
+    - `sort_char` : Sort a list of characters classified by most to least commonly used.
-The method `spacy_characters()` allows access to a dictionary of characters and their number of occurrences in the text per paragraph.
+    - `spacy_characters()` : allows access to a dictionary of characters and their number of occurrences in the text per paragraph.
+3. `Line` :
+    - `spacy_tag` : Tags a paragraph using Spacy's NLP.

 ## Results